fortis-07/Web_Solution_Wordpress/Web_Solution/init_setup.md

 # Web Solutions with Wordpress

-In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using Wordpress.
+This guide outlines the steps for setting up storage infrastructure on two OpenHat servers.
+One server will be dedicated to hosting a basic web solution, while the other will host a MySQL database.
+Both servers will be configured to ensure optimal storage management, reliability, and performance.

+Prerequisites

 The project consists of 2 parts: